30 Highest-Paying Criminal Justice Jobs and Salaries

 Immigration and Customs Enforcement (ICE) Agent

 Immigration and Customs Enforcement Agents (ICE Agents) prevent smuggling activities of any kind between the United States and international borders.
-Often, they apprehend criminals who transport illegal guns or drugs in the country.
+Often, they apprehend criminals who transport illegal guns or drugs into the country.
 Also, they control and prevent illegal migrants from entering the U.S.

-ICE Agent Salary: $85,172/year
+ICE Agent Salary: $88,654/year

 Prison Warden

 One of their responsibilities includes monitoring inmates who are released or detained.
-Also, they must have an in-depth understanding and background of psychology and excellent communication skills with a sense of order and integrity.
+Also, they must have an in-depth understanding and background in psychology and excellent communication skills with a sense of order and integrity.

-Prison Warden Salary: $50,646/year
+Prison Warden Salary: $50,990/year

 Internal Revenue Service Internal Security Inspector

-Internal Revenue Service Internal Security Inspectors see to it that no corruption, fraud, and anomalies within the Internal Revenue Service (IRS).
+Internal Revenue Service Internal Security Inspectors see to it that there is no corruption, fraud, and anomalies within the Internal Revenue Service (IRS).
 They make sure that employees have a high level of integrity and honesty within the department.

 These people investigate misconduct or any illegal transactions involving people who are in the IRS, including corrupt employees and bribery.
 Also, they conduct a background check of all prospective IRS workers.

-IRS Internal Security Inspector Salary: $78,729/year
+IRS Internal Security Inspector Salary: $80,014/year

 Computer Forensic Specialist